internetarchive/openlibrary/docker/README.md

 The output should include a `Hello from Docker!` message that will confirm everything is working with Docker and you can continue.

-If Docker is unable to pull the `hello-world:latest` image from Docker Hub, try disabling your VPN if you are using one.
+If Docker is unable to pull the `hello-world:latest` image from Docker Hub, try disabling your VPN if one is installed.

 Linux users, note the lack of `sudo` before `docker run hello-world`.
 See the [Linux post-installation instructions](https://docs.docker.com/engine/install/linux-postinstall/) if you see the following error:
 ```